 Sometimes, less is more.

-One-person plays, often called one-man or one-woman shows (which we think is perhaps a bit reductive, so we’re going to call them one-person plays) are a unique spin-off to the modern theatrical form.
-Finding their origins in oration, lecture and poetry recital, the 20th century saw the play for a single actor take a foothold amongst the vast contemporary canon.
+One-person plays, often called one-man or one-woman shows (which we think is perhaps a bit reductive, so we’re going to call them one-person plays) occupy a unique space in modern theatre.
+Finding their origins in oration (the foundation of all modern Western drama), as well as lecture and poetry recital, the 20th century saw the play for a single actor take a strong foothold in the vastness of the contemporary canon.

-One-person plays are often intimate, direct and wholly engaging.
-They demand intense investment from audience and creative team alike to pull off.
-They also present an enormous challenge for the actor, who is tasked with carrying the whole damn show on their own back.
-Often a mix of narration, physical expression, dialogue and even a bit of stand up comedy, it’s acting without a safety net: there are no exits, no fellow actors to rely on, and often little in the way of set or props.
+One-person plays are often intimate, forthright and engaging; much of an actor’s efforts usually concentrated on other performers is focused directly towards the audience.
+They present an enormous challenge for the performer, who is tasked with carrying the whole damn show on their back using a mixture of skills such as narration, physical expression, character work, dialogue and even stand-up comedy.
+It’s acting without a safety net: there are no exits, no fellow actors to rely on, and often little in the way of set or props.
 Just you, the audience, and pages of text with which to weave some magic.

-Without further ado, let’s take a look at a selection of the very best one-person plays to sink your teeth into.
+Without further ado, let’s take a look at a selection of the very best contemporary one-person plays to sink your teeth into:

 I Am My Own Wife